 python3.13 -m pip check

 This command reports broken dependencies, version conflicts, and missing packages that your installed libraries require.
-Address warnings before committing code that depends on those packages.
+If issues are detected, pip lists them so you can fix conflicts before committing code that depends on those packages.

 Install Python Packages and Verify Compatibility

 After pip is working, install packages relevant to your workflow and test compatibility with pip check.
-Python 3.13 is new.
-Popular frameworks support it, but data science libraries may lag 2-4 weeks behind release.
+Python 3.13 is new, so dependency support varies across projects.
 Always test critical dependencies before deploying.

 Test FastAPI installation